lysov/beer-goggles/README.md

 # beer-goggles
-🍺 Beer image classifier that recognizes the type of beer in the photo (lager, ale, stout).
+🍺 Beer image classifier that recognizes the type of beer in the photo (lager, ipa, stout).
 The model was trained using Google TensorFlow.

 ## Demo
 [![Beer Goggles Demo](http://i.imgur.com/JKxpCbh.png)](https://youtu.be/eM7Oa_AlWzg "Beer Goggles Demo")